-Chronic Care Management programs can go by many names.
-Disease management, condition management, and medical management are all terms commonly used.
+Condition Management programs can go by many names.
+Disease management, condition management, chronic care management, and medical management are all terms commonly used.
 Regardless of what you call it, these patient-focused, high-touch interventions helps individuals manage chronic conditions, which in turn drives down costs and improves compliance with their physician’s care plan.

-One of the big differences between chronic care management and health coaching is the clinical nature of the program.
-Chronic condition management is generally provided by a nurse, whereas health coaching is provided by someone with a health, but not necessary clinical, background.
+One of the big differences between condition management and health coaching is the clinical nature of the program.
+Condition management is generally provided by a nurse, whereas health coaching is provided by someone with a health, but not necessary clinical, background.

 According to Employee Benefit News, “A good condition management program includes guidance on nutrition, exercise, sleep and stress management, but how those areas are prioritized should depend on the individual.”
 For example, if a participant’s poor nutrition habits are a result of their stress levels, tackling their stress and offering stress management tools is prioritized first.

-The last key difference between coaching and chronic care management is that chronic care programs are offered only to members who have certain chronic conditions.
+The last key difference between coaching and condition management is that condition management programs are offered only to members who have certain chronic conditions.
 Health coaching is generally available to all members or those who have one or more significant health risks, but haven’t developed a diagnosed condition.